RISCOSS/riscoss-risk-modeling/risk-models/Licensing/detailed license risks/README.md

 The detailed license risk can be used for 2-layer configurations:
-- _Project_: in the sense of a software artifact including other software artifacts (OSS or not)
+- _Project_: in the sense of a software artefact including other software artifacts (OSS or not)
 - _OSS Component_: OSS software components included in Projects

 You can use these models following these steps: